suave-ucsd/SuAVE-Documentation/Bibliographic_Network_Images.md

 >      def predict_gender(image_url):
+>          #Takes an image url and returns the gender of people in the image with the confidence ratings of those predictions
+>          #The code only returns predictions for valid images with only 1 person in the image; else "delete" is returned
 >          opener = urllib.request.build_opener()
 >          opener.addheaders = [
 >              ('User-agent', 'Mozilla/5.0 (Windows NT 10.0; Win64; x64) AppleWebKit/537.36 (KHTML, like Gecko) Chrome/99.0.9999.999